Kitchen trends 2018 – stunning and surprising new looks for the new year

 Image credit: Magnet

-Given how suited they are to families and entertaining, it’s safe to say that open-plan kitchen designs aren’t going anywhere.
+Given how suited they are to families and entertaining, it’s safe to say that kitchen-cum-living spaces designs aren’t going anywhere.
+Even if they might be a little more ‘broken plan’ than ‘open plan’!
 And to help us create more coherent schemes, kitchen designers are now offering an increased range of furniture that covers off more than cooking.
 A sideboard might be useful for storing dinnerware or glasses.
 Or how about a TV stand for post-dinner movie nights?

 Picking a kitchen used to be all about settling on the right colour and style.
 But there’s more to it that than these days, as more and more of us start taking the environment into account.
 Pinterest reports that searches and saves for ‘eco kitchens’ have risen by 164%, those for organic materials’ have gone up by 139% and ‘Plywood’ has seen a 139% increase.